nikhil1042/student-demo/README.md

 # student-demo
-This is my first Repository
+This is my Git first Repository.
 Author - Nikhil